 You will need to respond to an injustice within the meeting for the following: Being interrupted, your suggestions are unacknowledged, and someone taking credit for your work.
 Once the offending party has finished expressing their thought, a calm, dispassionate response is warranted.
 Never be shrill.
 The Navigator has observed that the shrill employee will always lose out to the point of view (no matter how nonsensical) that is expressed in a calm and succinct manner.
 A smile along with “I’m sure you didn’t mean to interrupt….”, or “…that is the point I was making earlier but perhaps I have not been clear” will allow you to reaffirm your place at the table.
 If your co-worker Jessica takes credit for your project at a team meeting, you can set things right when you say (smiling no matter how tight) “…Jessica has been a great asset to our project and I appreciate her help”.
 This statement re-frames Jessica as one who may have assisted you, and not the other way around.

 Some incidents require that you meet with the offending party privately.
-If your boss or peer publicly disparages you or your work, there so no need to respond in the moment.
+If your boss or peer publicly disparages you or your work, there is no need to respond in the moment.
 Their own behavior demeans them.
 Instead, arrange an immediate private meeting to determine the cause of the aggression to diffuse future attacks.
 Repeated infractions despite your private discussions with them will indicate that the party has ulterior motives that must not be tolerated.
 The challenge for you now will be to determine a course of escalation.
 If you have a major conflict with a team member, a poor manager is not likely to help you resolve it.
 If your boss is the problem, going straight to HR can make matters worse.
 HR is not your advocate but rather an agency of the company.
 The manager will be told that you reported an incident to HR, and you are now left with an angry bad manager.
 Instead, consider confiding in a trusted senior mentor for advice and/ or consulting an employment attorney who can advise you how to document and report incidents.

 Finally, the Navigator cautions you against quitting too soon to find another company in the hope of a friendlier environment.
 Organizations take on the values and operating standards of their leaders.
 But in today’s volatile times, leaders come and go as do good and bad employees throughout the org chart.
 The monster that you run from will likely haunt you in your next job as well.
 Better to build up your toolkit of dealing with the darker side of human nature so that you will become the leader that brings out the best in those around you.